Mail Us

 Outpatient hysteroscopy usually doesn’t require a general anaesthetic.
 A local anaesthetic may be offered in some cases, and you might be advised to take a painkiller beforehand.

-The procedure typically takes between 10 and 30 minutes.
+The procedure typically takes between 10–20 minutes.

 • You’ll lie on an exam couch with your legs supported.